amyasnikov/validity/docs/plugin_settings.md

 Compliance Test execution may cause a lot of DB queries, because Compliance Test is dynamic by its nature and the system cannot prefetch all the required instances before the test.
 If you're realizing that `Run Compliance Tests` script overwhelms your DB with a lot of queries, you can adjust this setting to spread the queries over time.

+# result_batch_size

+*Default:* `500`

+*Type:* `int`

+Execution of the Tests and producing Test Results is carried out in batches.
+As soon as each batch reaches its maximum size (specified via this variable) all the Test Results within a batch will be uploaded into a DB.

 ### store_reports

 *Default:* `5`